Persuasion with Ambiguous Communication: Benefits from Binary Ambiguous Communication

 \section{Benefits from Binary Ambiguous Communication}

 This section restricts attention to binary ambiguous experiments.
-This restriction is not without loss of generality because there are examples in which the sender benefitting from ambiguous communication requires ambiguous experiments with $\boldsymbol{\sigma}$ containing more than two distinct experiments (see Section \ref{sec_insufficiency_binary_experiment} in the Online Appendix \citep{cheng2024additional}).
-Nonetheless, this restriction allows us to derive sufficient conditions for the sender to benefit from ambiguous communication and how these conditions vary with the extent of the sender's and/or receiver's ambiguity aversion.
-It also allows us to see such ambiguous communication may also improve the receiver's payoff.
+Recall that a binary ambiguous experiment is one in which the collection $\boldsymbol{\sigma}$ contains exactly two distinct experiments.
+This restriction is not without loss of generality because there are examples in which the sender benefitting from ambiguous communication requires a larger $\boldsymbol{\sigma}$ (see Section \ref{sec_insufficiency_binary_experiment}).
+Nonetheless, this restriction allows us to derive sufficient conditions for the sender to benefit from ambiguous communication, how these conditions vary with the extent of the sender's and/or receiver's ambiguity aversion, and how ambiguous communication may also improve the receiver's payoff.

 If a binary ambiguous experiment benefits the sender compared to Bayesian persuasion, it follows from Theorem \ref{thm_necessary_condition_existence_of_Pareto_ranked_splitting} that the experiments must be Pareto-ranked.
 We therefore focus on Pareto-ranked binary ambiguous experiments in what follows.